tplooker/draft-looker-cose-cwt-claims-in-headers/draft-ietf-cose-cwt-claims-in-headers.md

 Claim-Label = int / text
 ```

+It is RECOMMENDED that the cwt claims header parameter is used only in a protected header to avoid the contents from being malleable.
+The header parameter MUST only occur once in either the protected or unprotected header of a COSE structure.

 # Privacy Considerations

 Some of the registered CWT claims may contain privacy-sensitive information.
 Therefore care must be taken when expressing CWT claims in COSE headers.